You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 Downstairs from the Raphael Rooms and occupied by by Borgia Pope Alexander VI, these private chambers were frescoed by early Renaissance artist Pinturicchio.
 A co-pupil of Raphael’s under master Perugino, Pinturicchio had a penchant for embedding fake jewels and other three dimensional objects like metal saddle studs in his frescoes.
 The Borgia Apartments also contain another hidden gem - the first European depiction of Native Americans.

 Skip the lines to St. Peter’s Basilica and enter through a special door to enter the most opulent church in the world.
-Once inside, admire celebrated artwork including La Baldacchino, La Pieta, the Statue of St. Peter and more.
+Once inside, admire celebrated artwork including the Baldacchino, La Pieta, the Statue of St. Peter and more.
 Then, go underneath the church’s floors to visit the tombs of hundreds of Popes, as well as a Swedish Queen who converted to Roman Catholicism.
 Learn the stories behind some of the most most fascinating leaders of the Roman Catholic church, as you visit their final resting places.
+Please note: if your Vatican tour lands on a Wednesday, St. Peter's is not open for tours.
+This is because Papal Mass takes place on Wednesday mornings.

 Important: Remember, it isn’t possible to return to the Vatican Museums from St. Peter’s Basilica.
 If you want more time inside the museums, you must forgo the guided tour of the basilica.
 Also, if you’d like to stay in St. Peter's Basilica longer, don't leave with the guide to take photos in the piazza.
 Because the security line is long and re-entry on your own is not recommended, we suggest you stay inside St. Peter’s and explore on your own after the tour concludes.